AmnesicOblex/deck-of-fate/README.md

 Once per short rest after drawing a card from the Deck you can choose to draw a second card.
 After learning the effects of both cards you may choose which effect takes place.
 If you ever draw two black cards they both take effect.

-## Potential Future Features

 ### The Debt Always Comes Due

 Every time you cheat fate the effect goes into a buffer.
-The next time you are critically hit with an attack the effects occur.
+The next time you are critically hit with an attack, **all of the buffered cards take effect**.
+The buffer empties when you take a long rest and the deck is reshuffled.

-### Card Up Your Sleeve

-At the end of a long rest you can draw three cards from the Deck and pick one to use when tempting fate or something.
+## Potential Future Features

-### Put a card back in the deck
+- A mechanism to return a single card to the deck?
+- A way to discard an extra card to get advantage on an eldritch blast
+- Using cards on other spells that target a creature?